University of Toronto: History of colleges

-Old Vic, the main building of Victoria College, typifies the Richardsonian Romanesque style.
+In 1972, Scarborough College separated from the Faculty of Arts and Science to become its own academic division in control of the curriculum at the university's quickly expanding Scarborough campus, and dropping "college" from its name in favour of "campus" in 1983.
+Erindale College followed suit decades later in 2002, becoming its own academic division anticipating rapid growth in student enrolment when the Ontario Academic Credit year was phased out in the early 2000s.
+The two campuses adopted their current names of the University of Toronto Scarborough and University of Toronto Mississauga, respectively, around 2007 and remain wholly owned divisions of the university.

 In contrast with the constituent colleges, the colleges of Knox, Massey, Regis, St. Michael's, Trinity, Victoria and Wycliffe continue to exist as legally distinct entities, each possessing a separate financial endowment.
 While St. Michael's, Trinity and Victoria continue to recognize their religious affiliations and heritage, they have since adopted secular policies of enrolment and teaching in non-divinity subjects.
 Some colleges have, or once had, collegiate structures of their own: Emmanuel College is a college of Victoria and St. Hilda's College is part of Trinity; St. Joseph's College had existed as a college within St. Michael's until it was dissolved in 2006.
 Ewart College existed as an affiliated college until 1991, when it was merged into Knox College.
 Postgraduate theology degrees are conferred by the colleges of Knox, Regis and Wycliffe, along with the divinity faculties within Emmanuel, St. Michael's and Trinity, including joint degrees with the university through the Toronto School of Theology.

 Academics

+Academic divisions

-The University of Toronto consists of several divisions such as faculties and schools spanning a range of disciplines at both the undergraduate and graduate level.
-There are 14 professional faculties and schools, such as engineering and medicine, in addition to the Faculty of Arts and Science, that are mostly based on the St. George campus.
-The Mississauga and Scarborough campuses each act as their own faculties, and together with Arts and Science comprise the majority of undergraduate education at the university.
-The Schools of Graduate Studies and Continuing Studies are postgraduate divisions which operate in coordination with other faculties and schools.
+The University of Toronto consists of 19 academic divisions (mostly called "faculties") spanning a range of disciplines at both the undergraduate and graduate level.
+There are 14 professional faculties (such as Law and Medicine) in addition to the Faculty of Arts and Science, that are mostly based on the St. George campus.
+The Mississauga and Scarborough campuses each act as their own Arts and Science divisions, and together with the Faculty of Arts and Science comprise the majority of undergraduate education at the university.
+The schools of Graduate Studies and Continuing Studies are unique tri-campus divisions, the former of which is a solely administrative entity that operates in coordination with other faculties and units.